UPS Systems becomes a member of JOSCAR

 Equipment which will need to be kept operational, but can withstand a 15 – 30 second power interruption.

-A resonant interaction between capacitors and saturable iron-core inductors which limits current flow.
+A resonant interaction between capacitors and saturable iron-core inductors which limits the current flow.
 This principal is employed within Constant Voltage Transformers (CVTs).

 A voltage regulating transformer using the principle of ferro-resonance.